jpsm83/health/AI_AGENT_CONTEXT.md

-# AI Agent Context - Women Spot Health Blog
+# AI Agent Context - Women's Spot Health Blog

 ## Application Overview

-**Women Spot** is a multilingual health and wellness blog platform specifically designed for women.
+**Women's Spot** is a multilingual health and wellness blog platform specifically designed for women.
 The application focuses on providing evidence-based content about women's health, wellness, and lifestyle topics to help women live happier, healthier, and more fulfilling lives.

 ## Core Principles for AI Agent